 - Additionally Navado has considerable access to a wide variety of expert counsel who may be able to assist you in the most focused and effective way regarding your complex matter.
 The combination of our in-house expertise, resources and counsel allows Navado to cover the field of law and advise you in relation to your complex matter, with a mind to advising you of causes of actions.

 If you require advice as to whether a working arrangement is one of an employment relationship or independent contract or if a sham contracting dispute exists, we recommend that you contact our firm on (02) 9233 4048 or send an email to firstname.lastname@example.org and arrange an appointment to see one of our Complex Disputes & Litigation Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers in one of our branch offices.
 For a complete listing please see our "Locations" tab.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.